Banque Commerciale du Maroc: History

 The BCM was created in 1911 by the Banque Transatlantique together with its Tunisian subsidiary, the Banque de Tunisie.
 Its registered office was in Paris, initially at 10, rue de Mogador (later absorbed by the Galeries Lafayette), and from 1925 relocated to the Banque Transatlantique's head office at 17, Boulevard Haussmann.
 Its main office in Morocco was in Casablanca.

 The BCM opened a branch in Tangier in 1913, and after World War I expanded to Rabat and Mazagan, then in the late 1920s in Marrakesh and Fez.

 In 1941, BCM was acquired together with Banque Transatlantique and Banque de Tunisie by the Crédit Industriel et Commercial (CIC), which took advantage of the Vichy anti-Jewish legislation.
 In 1963, Morocco, which had become independent in 1956, undertook a policy of national control of the banking sector known as marocanisation, and the BCM's registered office was relocated from Paris to Casablanca.
 That same year, Deutsche Bank acquired 10% of the BCM's equity capital.

 In 1969, a further capital increase resulted in significantly higher Moroccan ownership of the BCM's shares.
+By the late 1970s it was the largest private bank in Morocco, only surpassed by government-controlled BMCE and Crédit Populaire du Maroc.

 In June 1988, ONA Group acquired 25% of the BCM's equity through a capital increase and thus became its controlling shareholder, while the CIC reduced its stake to 10.6%.

 By 1999, the capital of BCM was 1,325,000,000.00 Moroccan Dirhams for a total of 13,250,000 shares.
 In 2002, the capital of Wafabank was 639,482,700 Moroccan dirhams.
 The two banks announced their merger in November 2003 and completed it in 2004, in a friendly all-shares transactions at a parity of 7 BCM shares per 8 Wafabank.